spraakbanken/multiged-2023/README.md

 |               | • de-test.tsv      | 0.096      | 2,337        |36,577     | 6,202     | 0.170      |

-The dataset split used here is described in [Boyed (2018)](https://aclanthology.org/W18-6111.pdf) and has been published [here](https://github.com/adrianeboyd/boyd-wnut2018).
+The dataset split used here is described in [Boyd (2018)](https://aclanthology.org/W18-6111.pdf) and has been published [here](https://github.com/adrianeboyd/boyd-wnut2018).

 Further information on Merlin can be found in [Boyd et al. (2014)](http://www.lrec-conf.org/proceedings/lrec2014/pdf/606_Paper.pdf) and  on the [Merlin platform](https://www.merlin-platform.eu/).
 For Falko, please refer to the Falko website [here](https://hu-berlin.de/falko).